dy/sprae/readme.md

 #### `:<prop>="value"`, `:="props"`

-Sets any other prop or props value.
+Set any other prop or props value.

 ```html
 <label :for="name" :text="name" />